-Don't be shocked if your 3 year old suggests tossing the newborn out the car window or returning her to the store when you are shopping.
+Don't be shocked if your 3-year-old suggests returning the new baby to the store when you're shopping.
 Other variations of this give-her-back theme include "Why do we need a baby?”
 "Let's sell her," or "We should give her away."
-Be prepared for hugs of welcome that are a bit too tight, and don't leave the two children alone together.
+Be prepared for hugs of welcome that are a bit too tight, and be mindful when leaving the two children alone together.

 In the face of all this, you might begin to feel guilty for betraying your child's trust.
 Of course, there is no basis for that.
-You have done something wonderful for her.
 While only children do just fine, having a sibling can enrich life well into adulthood.
 Think about the benefits you have had from close sibling relationships (rather than about any unresolved jealousies).
-What is more, you and your mate have every right to bring more children into this world.
+You and your partner have every right to bring more children into this world.
 Just don't expect unanimous agreement in your household for now.